eribertto/udemy.docker/start.nginx.server.md

 OK now we're going to start a new container and use some Docker commands to manage that container.

-docker container run
+docker container run --publish 80:80 nginx.

-publish 80:80 nginx.

 Don't worry if you don't know what all that means.
 We'll go through it all in a minute.